jzbontar/mc-cnn/README.md

 	$ ./main.lua kitti2015 slow -a train_tr

-To train the fast architecture instead of the accurate architecture use
+To train the fast architecture instead use

 	$ ./main.lua kitti fast -a train_tr